Use the Menu to Search the style of painting you are interested in owning.

 I was so impressed that Catalina Island has set up a conservancy for the nature on the island and in the waters.
 The dramatic increase in number of sea lions is of concern to the scientists.
 “Over the last few seasons at CELP we have noticed a dramatic increase in the number of sea lions around Catalina Island.
 Where we used to see rafts of 3-6 sea lions thermo-regulating or swimming along the coast the number of individuals in the rafts has increased into the dozens of late with a couple rafts passing by containing 50-75 sea lions.
 This year has seen an unbelievable increase in the amount of sea lions stranded on main land beaches too most of which are small sea lion pups.
 Where last year Los Angeles County had 36 sea lions reported stranded on its beaches the beginning of this year has already seen over 400 stranded sea lions.”
 CELP, Catalina Environment Leadership Program.

 I paint these animals, not only because they are gorgeous, but also to raise awareness of these environmental issues.

-While in LA we also went to Longbeach and Venice.
+While in LA we also went to Venice Beach.
 I had been struggling with what to paint on the day of the film shoot.
 My son and I walked out onto one of the jetties, this amazing wave just came out of nowhere, as I looked back towards the beach and the houses viewing the back of the wave.
 I knew this was the scene I would paint for the show.